Graduate and Postdoc Trainees

 Leah Wilson

 Leah WilsonLeah’s research focused on the neuroendocrine mechanisms underlying seasonal variation in flocking and aggression.
 She was interested in investigating the roles that the nonapeptides (vasopressin- and oxytocin-like peptides), vasoactive intestinal polypeptide, and corticotropin-releasing hormone play in modulating the seasonal expression of affiliative and aggressive behavior in male and female songbirds.
-Leah completed her PhD in 2016 and is currently an Assistant Professor at Muhlenberg College.
+Leah completed her PhD in 2016 and is currently an Assistant Professor of Neuroscience at Muhlenberg College.

 Postdoctoral Trainees